Beobachter

-Beobachter (/de/, Observer) is a German-language Swiss medium with a focus on law and justice.
+Beobachter (/de/, Observer), also known by its former name Der Schweizerische Beobachter, is a German-language Swiss magazine.

 History and profile

 The magazine was founded in 1926 by Max Ras as Der Schweizerische Beobachter and first distributed in 1927 as a free newspaper to all households in the German-speaking part of Switzerland.
 From the beginning, it was a political, but non-partisan struggle sheet, that took a position in favor of economically weakly positioned people.
 The newspaper fought for equal rights for women, fights rampant bureaucracy, and reveals scandals and hypocrisies.

 Through its populist style and the high number of readers, which in 1994 was over a million, Beobachter secured an extensive advertising volume within Switzerland.
 From 2007 respectively 2010 (against media and political protests), the low-priced subscription magazine was published fortnightly by Axel Springer AG Switzerland.
-At that time, it had a circulation of 308,000 copies, and in 2013 printed 283,284 copies (WEMF 2013) and had 918,000 readers (MACH Basic 2013-2) in 2014.
+At that time, it had a circulation of 308,000 copies, and in 2013 printed 283,284 copies (WEMF 2013) and had 918,000 readers (MACH Basic 2013–2) in 2014.
 In 2023, Ringier acquired Axel Springer's share in Beobachter through the acquisition of the joint venture Ringier Axel Springer Switzerland.